aareshfb/Network_inference_using_discrete_penalty/Experiments/power-law experiments/README.md

   - Output files used in the paper

 - **`Single_category/`**:
-  Contains results for experiments in the **single-category setting**.
+  Contains output files for experiments in the **single-category setting**.
 Scripts follow the same structure as in `scMTNI_experiments/` and `BoolODE_experiments/` and are not duplicated.

 ## Notes